St. Louis Whites: History

+Baseball Hall of Fame member Jake Beckley, St. Louis Whites.
+Old Judge Cigarettes baseball card.

 In the 1888 season, the newly formed St. Louis Whites began minor league play as members of the eight–team Class A level Western Association.
 The Whites joined with the Chicago Maroons, Des Moines Prohibitionists, Kansas City Blues, Milwaukee Brewers, Minneapolis Millers, Omaha Omahogs and St. Paul Apostles teams in Western Association league play.

 The St. Louis Whites played their first exhibition game in a contest against the major league St. Louis Browns on March 25, 1888, at Sportsman's Park in St. Louis.

 The Whites opened the season, beginning Western Association league play on April 28, 1888, playing against the Milwaukee Brewers at Sportsman's Park.
 The St. Louis Whites played their first 11 games at home, hosting home games when the St. Louis Browns played games on the road as to avoid conflicts.
 St. Louis later was soon forced to fold from the Western Association during the season, after the team owners sought to sell the franchise.
 On June 20, 1888, St. Louis disbanded with a record of 10–18, playing their partial season under manager Tom Loftus.
-After the team folded, their roster of players were sold off or transferred to other teams.
+After the team folded, their roster of players was sold off or transferred to other teams.
 The St. Louis franchise was eventually replaced in the Western Association play by the Sioux City Cornhuskers, who began play July 4, 1888, before that franchise folded on October 1, 1888.

 Baseball Hall of Fame member Jake Beckley played for the 1888 St. Louis Whites.
-Playing for the team at age 20, Beckley batted.319 in 38 games for St, Louis, before making his major league debut after the Whites folded.
+Playing for the team at age 20, Beckley batted .319 in 38 games for St, Louis, before making his major league debut after the Whites folded.
 Following the demise of the team, Beckley was purchased for $4,500 (along with Harry Staley) by the Pittsburgh Alleghenys midway through the 1888 season.